 Expansion of technology used in the training programs will allow DDS to reach more individuals in less time and require less traveling to accomplish this goal.
 The use of Video Teleconferencing (VTC) equipment will definitely reduce travel and can increase the number of training attendees.
-DDS created a new VTC training program in 2013 for new analyst training.
-In 2014, the use of VTC training will expand to all training needs.
+DDS created a new VTC training program in 2013 for new analyst training and is currently using VTC almost exclusively for all training.

 In 2013, DDS implemented the use of Video Teleconferencing for our Hearing Officers to conduct hearings mostly in the Richmond and Norfolk areas.
-As expanding the use of video hearings has been a key 2014 initiative for SSA, additional SSA field office are now sharing time of their teleconferencing equipment with DDS to allow our hearing officers to conduct hearings statewide.
-This increased use of video hearings will result in decreased travel costs for DDS staff and claimants and provide more timely hearing decisions.
+As expanding the use of video hearings was an initiative for SSA, additional SSA field office are now sharing time of their teleconferencing equipment with DDS to allow our hearing officers to conduct hearings statewide and DDS now has 13 field offices sharing.
+This increased use of video hearings results in decreased travel costs for DDS staff and claimants and provide more timely hearing decisions.